bwoodsend/vtkplotlib/docs/source/Figures.rst

-vtkplotlib Figures
+Figures
 ==================

-Figures are the window that you plot into.
+Figures, typically abbreviated to `figs`, are the window that you plot into.
 This section outlines:

 * Their creation.
 * General figure management.